 I must tell you that I never use it since I don’t see the point in working with this level.
 If the lines 30 and 70 are used to determine the price trend switch within the short time range, the level 50 can be used in at least two different ways:

 In this case, we do not need any other lines and we shall open a long position when the level 50 is crossed bottom-up and the short position when it is crossed top-down.

 - As a signal of trend confirmation.

 When the price crosses the middle level of the oscillator, you can consider this as a strong price movement.
-In such case, it is unlikely that the price will return to the levels 30 and 70, but it is still far from reaching the oversold/overbought levels.
+In such a case, it is unlikely that the price will return to the levels 30 and 70, but it is still far from reaching the oversold/overbought levels.
 Consequently, a trader might consider this level quite safe.
-That would mean a greater stop loss order, which increases the percentage of profitable trades than if you open the positions on the levels 30 and 70.
+That would mean a greater stop-loss order, which increases the percentage of profitable trades than if you open the positions on the levels 30 and 70.
 If you miss the point, please feel free to leave a comment and I will do my best to explain it to you.

 Many traders use the combination of the RSI and Stochastic oscillators to determine market entry points.
 In other words, the signal to open a position occurs when the support/resistance levels are crossed:

 - on the Stochastic oscillator.

 I would like to tell you about the custom-made decision by Stanley Kroddle and Tushar Chande, which is called the Stochastic RSI oscillator and combines two popular tools in one: